MapsPeople/docs/collections/_web/v3/index.md

 * Run `npm install` to install all dependencies.

-* Run `npm start` for a dev server and then enter a Solution ID in the URL, e.g. <http://localhost:4200/demo.> The app will automatically reload if you change any of the source files.
+* Run `npm start` for a dev server and then enter a Solution ID in the URL, e.g. [http://localhost:4200/demo](http://localhost:4200/demo).
+The app will automatically reload if you change any of the source files.

 ### Live Demo

-Check out a running version [here](https://demo.mapsindoors.com/demo).
+Check out a running version [at demo.mapsindoors.com/demo](https://demo.mapsindoors.com/demo).

 ## Work with MapsIndoors SDK behind a Firewall